argoproj/argo-workflows/docs/releasing.md

 Wait 1h to 2h.

-Generate the `SHA256` check sums and add them to the GitHub release:

-    make checksum

 * [ ] Check the images were pushed successfully.
 * [ ] Check the correct versions are printed.
 * [ ] Check the executor was correctly built.